hillarykoch/ptgibbs/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-<sub><sup>*This package was originally designed with a Metropolis proposal for the mixing weights in the model (now, it is Gibbs).
-Since all updates are Gibbs, there is no need for the ''tempered'' portion of the algorithm.
-A tempered and standard version are nevertheless supported, in case of offering versions with Metropolis proposals in the future.*</sub></sup>
+<sub><sup>*This package was originally designed to support parallel tempering, as there is a Metropolis proposal in the algorithm.
+Currently, this feature is no longer supported, though it may return in the future.*</sub></sup>